uidaholib/collectionbuilder-cdm-template/docs/collection-updates.md

 Note that the old template about.md had `featured-image` in front matter, but this has been moved the theme.yml `about-featured-image` if necessary.

+Also, "item-figure" include was added to different locations in different collections, and not all versions have compatible options.
+Preferably update to use the current version, `_include/feature/item-figure.html`.

 ## Update metadata fields

 Two important updates are necessary on the metadata file.